damian-lis/portfolio-website/README.md

 <br/>

-### 3.2.
-Description of the variables in the object constructor
+<h3 id="form-constructor-variables">3.2.
+Description of the variables in the object constructor</h3>

 As we can see in the code example above we have following variables in the constructor: